surajrajan/automated-market-maker/README.md

 ```

 Based on this, the supply and prices of the assets are calculated after a swap.
-For a more detailed overview, see https://www.youtube.com/watch?v=1PbZMudPP5E

-There are a few APIs in the project to help simulate an AMM:
-* **Create Liquidity Pool**
-  * Allows the creation of a liquidity pool between any two assets with configurable starting prices / supply
-  * When a pool is created, it **must** have equal starting market cap value
-* **Get Liquidity Pool**
-    * Returns the details of a liquidity pool
-* **Estimate Swap**
-  * Given a liquidity pool, a **swap** must be requested, which will provide a quote / contract for the swap
-  * One of the response parameters is a **claim**, which can then be used to **submit** / finalize the transaction
-* **Submit Swap**
-  * Submits the swap to be executed by placing it into a queue
-  * Swap transactions are handled by the queue, the liquidity pool details are updated, and the transaction is recorded with all the details

 ## Setup
 ### Pre-req